slevithan/regex/README.md

   - Always-on implicit flag <kbd>x</kbd> allows you to freely add whitespace and comments to your regexes.
   - Always-on implicit flag <kbd>n</kbd> (*named capture only* mode) improves the readability and efficiency of your regexes.
   - No unreadable escaped backslashes `\\\\` since it's a raw string template tag.
+- New regex syntax.
-- Atomic groups via `(?>…)` that can dramatically improve performance and prevent ReDoS.
+  - Atomic groups via `(?>…)` can dramatically improve performance and prevent ReDoS.
+  - Subroutines via `\g<name>` enable powerful composition and improve readability.
+  - Recursive matching is enabled by an extension.
 - Context-aware and safe interpolation of regexes, strings, and partial patterns.
   - Interpolated strings have their special characters escaped.
   - Interpolated regexes locally preserve the meaning of their own flags (or their absense), and any numbered backreferences are adjusted to work within the overall pattern.